jaehyeon-kim/jaehyeon-kim.github.io/content/slides/2026-03-21-product-recommender/index.md

 - **Latency:** Training blocks inference.
 - **Scalability:** Matrix math in memory limits the catalog size.
 - **Fault Tolerance:** If the script crashes, the learned state is lost.

---

-## Live Demo & Walkthrough

-Let's dive into the code.

 [Back to Start](#/) | **[Jump to Productionization](#production)**